autopi-io/documentation/docs/developer_guides/enabling_bluetooth_on_TMU_devices.md

 ---

 :::note
-  This guide only works with legacy devices using an STN Chips.
+  This guide only works with legacy devices using STN/ELM based chips for automotive interface.
 No devices sold after February 2021 contains the STN chip.
 :::

 In this guide we will take a look at how you can enable Bluetooth for AutoPi devices that use the